29chdu/Sales-Performance-Customer-Behavior-Analysis-for-Revenue-Growth/README.md

 Data Modeling

 Business insights & recommendations

-## 🔹  Project Background

-Origin: Microsoft developed AdventureWorks as a sample database for SQL Server.
-It provides realistic business data for learning.

-Fictional Company: Adventure Works Cycles is a multinational bicycle manufacturer that sells products such as road bikes, mountain bikes, and accessories.

-Purpose: The database mimics a real company’s operations, including:

-Sales transactions (orders, invoices, customers).

 ## Data Stucture & Initial Checks
 Database Stucture as seen below of 3 tables Product, Sales and Customer it showing Data Modeling.